Mercedes posts rise in Q1 sales boosted by EVs, premium cars

-April 12 (Reuters) - Mercedes-Benz Group MBGn.DE sales rose moderately in the first quarter of this year, boosted by electric vehicles (EV) and premium cars, the German carmaker said on Wednesday.
+April 12 (Reuters) - Mercedes-Benz Group MBGn.DE sales rose moderately in the first quarter of the year, boosted by electric vehicles (EV) and premium cars, the German carmaker said on Wednesday.

 Worldwide sales increased 3% to 503,500 vehicles, with Europe posting the strongest growth at 8%.